masope/english-sentensce-scrambler/README.md

- # English Sentence Scrambler
+ English Sentence Scrambler
 =========================

- ⚠ THIS PROGRAM MIGHT NOT BE A SAFE AND HAVE VULNERABLILITY SINCE I WROTE THIS PORGRAMM WHILE I'M LEARNING GOLANG.
+ <br>⚠ THIS PROGRAM MIGHT NOT BE A SAFE AND HAVE VULNERABLILITY SINCE I WROTE THIS PORGRAMM WHILE I'M LEARNING GOLANG.</br>

 #### Introduction
 > + This Programm is for helping study and prepare school english test by randomly rearrange words in sentence that user entered.